Do you want to improve your TAing skills?

-The Tomlinson Project in University-Level Science Education (T-PULSE) will offer its next Graduate Teaching Workshop for science graduate students Thursday September 13, 2018 Downtown Campus and Friday, September 21, 2018, MacDonald Campus.
+The Tomlinson Project in University-Level Science Education (T-PULSE) will offer its next Graduate Teaching Workshops for science graduate students Thursday September 13, 2018 Downtown Campus and Friday, September 21, 2018, MacDonald Campus.

 This workshop will provide tools to help you become an excellent TA by offering a practical introduction to science education to complement your discipline knowledge.
 Using the literature of science education, we will explore efficient ways of teaching that are based on empirical evidence and that can be used to foster significant and enjoyable learning in your lab or classroom.

 Who should attend?